 Each item of the flow is checked with the selector.
 If it is selected, it is added to groups.
-Otherwised it is yielded.
+Otherwise, it is yielded.

 After the flow is finished, groups are yielded.
-Groups are lists of items, which have same keys from group\by.
-Each group's context (including empty) is inserted into a list in context.group.
+Groups are lists of items, which have same keys returned from group\by.
+Each group's context (including empty one) is inserted into a list in context.group.
+If any element's context.output.changed is True, the final context.output.changed is set to True (and to False otherwise).
 The resulting context is updated with the intersection of groups' contexts.
-For uniformity, if yield\selected is True, single values are also updated: data is put into a list of one element, and context is updated with group key.
-Its value is copy (not deep copy) of context's values, so future updates to subdictionaries which existed during this run will be effective in context.group.

-If scale\to was set, plots are normalized to the given value or plot.
+If scale was set, plots are normalized to the given value or plot.
 If that plot was not selected (is missing in the captured group) or its norm could not be calculated, LenaValueError is raised.

-class GroupScale (scale\to, allow\zero\scale=False, allow\unknown\scale=False) Scale a group of data.
+class GroupScale (scale\to, allow\zero\scale=False, allow\unknown\scale=False)

+Scale a group of data.